 One of the jobs of a scientist is to read routinely the published literature available.
 Analogously, one of the jobs of programmers should be revise publicly available projects and code that can be interesting for his/her interests.
 GitHub makes this possible

-Explore projects

-Fork projects

 Rule 9.
 Be social.
 Follow projects, people, projects, and issues.